lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Questions to answer and focus on include the following:
 1. Is secure over-a-network(online) voting possible?
 (Here 'secure' is defined as being 'as secure as a non-networked paper-ballot-voting-system.')
-2. Is it possible for a voter to securely receive a ballot from a Voting-Office over-a-network(online)?
+2. Is it possible for a voter to securely receive a ballot from a Vote-Office over-a-network(online)?
 3. Is it possible for a voter to submit a ballot securely over-a-network(online)?
 4. Is it possible for a voting-office to securely receive a completed ballot from the voter over-a-network(online)?
 [Including: verifying what ballot was used, verifying who submitted the ballot, checking for over errors in filling out the ballot]
 5. Is there an effective equivalent of 'encryption' to allow non-tampering over-a-network?